-1. Outside line 4 is used as the hold music input line in the default system configuration.
+^{1.} Outside line 4 is used as the hold music input line in the default system configuration.

 Alternately, you may want to use an uninterruptible power supply (UPS) with the NexPath Telephony Server.
 Using a UPS gives you time to shut down the system gracefully in the event of power failure so that voice mail messages or other information recently recorded is properly saved to the system's hard disk.
+The shutdown command can also be triggered automatically using the correct signal cable connected to the UPS.

-Furthermore, while any UPS capable of supplying at least 600 Watts can be used, NexPath recommends using an APC SmartUPS SU1000 or APC Back-UPS Pro EP1000.
-The APC UPS should be connected to the NTS with NexPath UPS Cable Part # 3290 (special order).
+While any UPS capable of supplying at least 600 Watts can be used, NexPath recommends using an APC SmartUPS SU1000 or APC Back-UPS Pro EP1000.

+The APC UPS should be connected to the NTS with NexPath UPS Cable Part # 3290 (special order), if you want the NexPath Telephony Server to shutdown automatically, upon either power loss or low battery on the UPS.